To help you get started, we explain what you need to know and things to consider when choosing your first credit card.

 To apply for a credit card, you need to be over 18 and a UK resident.
 You may also need to have a regular income, over a certain amount.

-Once you’ve decided on the right credit card for you, it’s important to become familiar with the terms and conditions and eligibility criteria.
+Once you’ve decided on the right credit card for you, it’s important to check the terms and conditions and eligibility criteria.
 If your application is declined, it can harm your credit score.

 Most credit card providers allow you to apply online or through a mobile banking app.